Junior Poluleuligaga

-Junior Poluleuligaga (born 5 February 1981) is a Samoan rugby union international player.
+Aukusitino Junior Poluleuligaga (born 5 February 1981) is a Samoan rugby union international player.
 He previously played for Exeter Chiefs in the Aviva Premiers before returning to Auckland and played two years with Auckland rugby union team before retiring 2015.
 He played as a Scrum-half and was educated at De La Salle College, Mangere East.
 His name is often abbreviated to Junior Polu.
-He is currently the Rugby Development Officer (RDO) for the Papatoetoe Rugby Football Club and occasionally plays for the La Salle Collegians old boys rugby team.
+He is currently the Director of Rugby for Brothers Rugby Club in Brisbane, Australia.
+He also worked at Sunnybank Rugby Club in Brisbane as a Rugby Development Manager and before moving to Australia he was the Director of Rugby and General Manager for the Papatoetoe Rugby Football Club, Auckland New Zealand.

 Career

 So much of Junior Poluleuligaga's career depended on his great rival Steve So'oialo.
 Polu began his career by breaking into the North Harbour provincial side, he was spotted for the Samoan national team and in 2006 was selected to nationalise to play for his parents country, representing composite side Pacific Islanders as a Samoan, having been unwanted for the 2004 tour due to the presence of So'oialo.